Won't Back Down (Eminem song): Appearances in media

 A remixed version of the ESPN trailer of the video game Call of Duty: Black Ops featuring "Won't Back Down" was released on June 14, prior to the E3 Activision conference, for which he also performed.
-The song was also featured in the game's credits and zombie mode map "Five" as an easter egg.
+The song was also featured in the game's credits and Zombies mode map "Five" as an easter egg.
 The official trailer for the 2011 action film, Mission: Impossible – Ghost Protocol, features "Won't Back Down".
 The song is also featured in TV spots for the 2015 movie Hitman: Agent 47.

 Eminem has performed the song on live sketch comedy show Saturday Night Live accompanied by Lil Wayne and hypeman and D12 member Mr. Porter.
 Eminem wore a black jacket and a skull cap.
 Idolator reacted positively to Eminem's performance, stating that he proved "once again what a dynamic and energetic live performer he is on this exceptionally angry tune (even by Slim Shady standards)."
 He also performed the song on Late Night with Jimmy Fallon.